cschladetsch/TechnicalPolicy/TechnicalPolicy.md

   4. You will be fired if you mix tabs and spaces in the same file.

-5. If a given code-line has over 90 characters, it should be wrapped.
+5. If a given code line has over 90 characters, it should be wrapped.

 1. If it has over 110 it must be wrapped. <u>Rationale</u>: Readability within the context of a vertically-split tab in _Visual Studio_.